Advantage of flexible catalysis for entanglement and quantum thermodynamics

-First, regarding entanglement, we established that flexible catalysis is subject to significant limitations in some special cases.
-Specifically, we proved that for a bipartite catalyst whose Schmidt vector has dimension $k=2$ (meaning the shared physical system has a total dimension of at least $k^2 = 4$), and for a Schmidt dimension of $k=3$ under the conditions $x_1 = y_1$ and $x_d = y_d > 0$, flexible catalysis yields no advantage.
-We also prove that the maximally entangled state cannot belong to any sequence of flexible catalysts, that flexible catalysis provides no advantage for a system Schmidt dimension of $d=3$, and provide other necessary conditions for flexible catalysis under standard majorization in the Supplementary Materials.
-Based on these analytical and extensive numerical results, we propose a general \textit{conjecture}~\ref{conj} for majorization: if a transformation is achievable via flexible catalysts of dimension $k$, it is also achievable via a standard catalyst of the same dimension.

-Second, in the regime of stochastic transformations (SLOCC), the advantage of flexible catalysis becomes evident.
-We identified an instance in system dimension $d=4$ where a flexible catalyst of dimension $k=2$ achieves a strictly higher success probability than the optimal standard catalyst of the same dimension.
+First, within the framework of entanglement theory (standard majorization), we exhibit an explicit $d=4$ pure-state transformation realized by a $k=3$ flexible cycle but admitting no standard catalyst of the same dimension; the impossibility is rigorously certified using the algorithm of Sun, Duan, and Ying~\cite{Sun_2005} (Theorem~\ref{thm:det_advantage}).
+This advantage persists in the probabilistic regime, where a $k=2$ flexible cycle attains a success probability strictly above the maximum reachable by any standard catalyst of the same dimension (Theorem~\ref{thm:strict_advantage}).
+We also delineate the strict boundaries of this effect by proving that it vanishes for catalyst dimension $k=2$ in the deterministic setting and for system dimension $d=3$ in entanglement.
+In the Supplementary Materials we derive further necessary conditions on the components of $\{\vec c_i\}$ in any flexible cycle, and show that a maximally entangled state can never serve as a member of flexible catalysts.

-Finally, the most profound advantage of flexible catalysis is observed in quantum thermodynamics.
-We demonstrated a concrete example where, in practical physical situations with a fixed catalyst Hamiltonian, flexible catalysis achieves state transformations that are impossible for any standard catalyst.
+Second, in quantum thermodynamics, we demonstrate a concrete example where flexible catalysis achieves a state transformation impossible for any standard catalyst \emph{of the same dimension} with a fixed catalyst Hamiltonian, and this advantage already appears at system dimension $d=3$, the smallest possible.

 Several open questions remain.
-First, rigorously proving or disproving no-advantage of flexible catalysis for deterministic transformations in entanglement theory remains a fundamental theoretical challenge.
-Second, while our analysis highlights a clear advantage for probabilistic transformations, the capabilities of flexible catalysis for general mixed state transformations under LOCC remain largely unexplored.
-Third, in the thermodynamic context, it would be valuable to quantify the ``gap'' between flexible and standard catalysis: How does the advantage scale with the dimension of the catalyst or the complexity of the Hamiltonian spectrum?
+First, our current analysis relies on pure bipartite states in entanglement theory and energy-incoherent states in quantum thermodynamics.
+The capabilities of flexible catalysis for general mixed states have yet to be thoroughly investigated.
+Second, in the thermodynamic context, it would be valuable to quantify the ``gap'' between flexible and standard catalysis: How does the advantage scale with the dimension of the catalyst or the complexity of the Hamiltonian spectrum?
 Finally, extending this analysis to the full quantum regime with coherence could reveal whether the advantages observed here persist when quantum superpositions are involved.